Breast Implant Removal

 While there are exceptions, many breast implants do not last forever.
 Natural wear will sometimes call for the removal and replacement of implants.
 However, some women wish to get rid of their implants when this time comes.
 Breast implant removal is a procedure that removes the artificial implants from a patient’s breast pocket and helps them achieve the natural breasts they are desiring.

-At Cosmetic Surgery Associates, we work closely with our patients to help them achieve a look that they love so that they feel healthier, happier, and more confident.
-Schedule an appointment with Dr. Richards, Dr. Jabs, or Dr. Magge at our Maryland or Virginia office to find out why patients travel from near and far to have their breast implant removal performed at Cosmetic Surgery Associates.
+At Cosmetic Surgery Associates in Bethesda, MD, we work closely with our patients to help them achieve a look that they love so that they feel healthier, happier, and more confident.
+Schedule an appointment with Dr. Richards, Dr. Jabs, or Dr. Magge at our Maryland office to find out why patients travel from Potomac and North Bethesda to have their breast implant removal performed at Cosmetic Surgery Associates.

 Breast implant removal is a popular surgical option for women who wish to return to their natural breast size following breast augmentation with implants.
 In most cases, the surgery can be performed at any time following the placement of implants.
 There are a variety of reasons why women choose to remove their implants, both functional and aesthetic.
 It is also possible for women to undergo breast revision, which allows women to replace old implants or fix issues they have with their current implants without removing them permanently.